dasha-samples/dasha-doc-examples/Features/VoIP outbounds/README.md

-# VoIP: outputs configuration and usage example
+# VoIP: outbounds configuration and usage example

 ## Description

-Voice over Internet Protocol ([VoIP](https://en.wikipedia.org/wiki/Voice_over_IP)) is a method and group of technologies for the delivery of voice and multimedia communications over IP networks.
+If you are not familiar with Voice over Internet Protocol, SIP or SIP trunks see the [VoIP overwiev](../VoIP/README.md) to learn about basic terms connected with this technology.

 In Dasha platform the VoIP is used to establish phone calls for connecting to your app.
 The telephony is the default way of using Dasha.

 By default, Dasha application will use our telephony when making a call to a user, i.e. the user will see our phone number when recieving a call.
 You may want to redirect this call to be made wihthin your telephony and phone number.
-Dasha platform provides an ability for that.
+To do that you have to configure the sip outbound.

 This example demonstrates configuring the outbound telephony.

 At first we will configure the telephony using Dasha CLI and then the configured telephony will be connected to the application in SDK part of the application.

-Also, see our another [demo](https://github.com/dasha-samples/dasha-sip-test) with creating outbounds.
+Also, see our another [demo](https://github.com/dasha-samples/dasha-sip-test) that demonstrates creating outbounds.

+### Create SIP trunk

+To test this demo you need a SIP trunk (see [VoIP overview](../VoIP%20overview/README.md) to learn what SIP trunk is) aquired from some SIP provider.
+E.g. you can follow [this instruciton](https://docs.dasha.ai/en-us/default/tutorials/sip-outbound-calls) to learn how to create a SIP trunk in [twillio](https://www.twilio.com/).

+The following steps require information about your SIP trunk:
+- termination URI
+- account name
+- password

 ### Configuring with Dasha CLI

+Suppose, you already have your SIP trunk and all required data about it.
+Now it's time to configure the applicaiton for using it.

 To configure a new outbound telephony, use Dasha CLI `sip create-outbound` command:
 ```
-sage: dasha sip create-outbound [options] <configName>
+Usage: dasha sip create-outbound [options] <configName>

 create an outbound SIP configuration